butlin/presentations/MEDI2101 practical wk 11.md

 ### ECG
 #### Getting started

-1. Attach the negative electrode to the right arm (right shoulder).
+1. Attach the negative electrode to the "right arm" (right shoulder).
 What signal do you get?
-2. Attach the positive electrode to the left leg (just above the left hip).
+2. Attach the positive electrode to the "left leg" (just above the left hip).
 What signal do you get?
-3. Attach the ground electrode to the left arm (left shoulder).
+3. Attach the ground electrode to the "left arm" (left shoulder).
 What signal do you get?
 4. What lead configuration have you just created?

 --